pulumi/docs/concepts/npm-packages.md

 ---
-title: "Pulumi npm packages"
+title: "Pulumi NPM packages"
 ---

 ## Referencing packages from your Pulumi program

-As of release `0.10`, packages in the `@pulumi` namespace have been moved to an npmjs registry, accessible through an NPM proxy.
+As of release `0.10`, packages in the `@pulumi` namespace have been moved to an NPMJS registry, accessible through an NPM proxy.
 The package `pulumi` still uses the `npm link` workflow.

-The packages `@pulumi/aws`, `@pulumi/cloud` and `@pulumi/cloud-aws` are regular npm packages and should be specified in the `dependencies` section of `package.json`.
+The packages `@pulumi/aws`, `@pulumi/cloud` and `@pulumi/cloud-aws` are regular NPM packages and should be specified in the `dependencies` section of `package.json`.
 As a best practice, Pulumi programs should only list the packages they strictly depend on.

-> NOTE: In the next major release, the `pulumi` package will be moved to the same npm workflow as the other packages.
+> NOTE: In the next major release, the `pulumi` package will be moved to the same NPM workflow as the other packages.

 For example, if a program used **all** the `@pulumi/*` packages, it would have the following `package.json`.